ykeara/SteamVR-Dongle-Flash/README.md

 but instead flashing the new file:

 - open a Command Prompt (cmd or power shell)
-- Navigate to where SteamVR app is installed on your computer (default is: C:\Program Files (x86)\Steam\steamapps\common\SteamVR)
+- Navigate to where the SteamVR app is installed on your computer (default is: C:\Program Files (x86)\Steam\steamapps\common\SteamVR)
   - Powershell CMD - `cd 'C:\Program Files (x86)\Steam\steamapps\common'`
 - Run the Command `SteamVR\tools\lighthouse\bin\win32\lighthouse_watchman_update.exe -D SteamVR Tracking HDK\firmware\dongle\watchman_dongle_combined.bin`
-- Restart Steam, plug your dongles in, close the command prompt/powershell and you should be good to go!
+- Restart Steam, plug your dongles in, close the command prompt/PowerShell, and you should be ready!